 Jaffna Sri Lanka

 Today large numbers of national and international tourists are flock into Jaffna peninsula to explore the new territory, which opened its doors after 30 years.
 Jaffna is included in most Sri Lanka road trips organized for Indian travellers, who book Sri Lanka trip from India because there are many Hindu historical and religious places in the region.
 Some of those places are mentioned in the Ramayana.

 There are large numbers of Buddhist historical places in the Jaffna peninsula since Buddhism had been the main religion in the city.
 Therefore Jaffna is visited by hundreds of thousands of Buddhists.
-The people of Jaffna celebrated the Vesak festival of 2012 in a grand manner and it was beautified with large number of lanterns and other decorations.
+The people of Jaffna celebrated the Vesak festival of 2012 in a grand manner and it was beautified with a large number of lanterns and other decorations.

 Black period of Jaffna